Describing quantum metrology with erasure errors using weight distributions of classical codes: Introduction

-based on the SLD, and this quantity depends only on $\rho_\theta$ and $\frac{\partial\rho_\theta}{\partial\theta}$.
 The quantity $Q(\rho_\theta, \frac{\partial\rho_\theta}{\partial\theta})$ is equal to what is known as the quantum Fisher information (QFI), which plays a central role in quantum metrology.
 The QFI can also be interpeted as a metric \cite{wootters1981statistical_QFI,braunstein1994statistical_QFI,fujiwara1995quantum}, which in this case depends on the probe state and the generator $H$.
 However, evaluating the QFI explicitly requires the full spectral decomposition of the probe state, and may thus be challenging to find in general.
 While the QFI can be defined in many different but equivalent ways, we use \eqref{eq:qfidef} for its structural simplicity.

 The QFI's importance arises from its role in the celebrated quantum Cram\'er-Rao bound (QCRB), proven by Helstrom and Holevo~\cite{Helstrom68,Helstrom1976,Holevo2011}.
 Namely, the QCRB states that the minimum variance of $\hat \theta$ must satisfy the following inequality